Mailgun Launches Automated IP Warm Up Service

 The same volume of emails could take roughly 2 days to send, but you’re not in danger of hitting the daily cap for that stage.
 In this case, daily email volume and the 24 hour wait period between stages are mutually exclusive.
 Once you’ve sent out the 5,000 emails in stage 1, you will move on to stage 2 regardless of how many hours it takes you to send those emails.

 It’s now possible to add an IP warm-up plan to a new dedicated IP.
 The first step is to create a new Mailgun account and then assign your dedicated IP to an existing domain.
 You also want to make sure your domain already has some IPs on it.
-And of course, if you already have an account, just head on over to the IP Management section.
-The feature will be there the next time you add a new dedicated IP to your account.
+And of course, if you already have an account, just head on over to the Dedicated IPs section under Messages.